SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

     Figure 3.
 A graphical model representing the forward and reverse diffusion processes for Diffusion-LM.
 (Image source: <a href="https://arxiv.org/abs/2205.14217">Li et al. 2022</a>)
 </div>

 Then we can adjust the loss function accordingly.
-For end-to-end training, we will have the final loss function as below.
-During the reverse process, you run the inferece by sampling a random embedding sequence containing $$n$$ token embeddings (fixed, the same as in the training process) and gradually remove the noise.
-You are always predicting $$n$$ embeddings together, as the diffusion model requires a fixed shape I/O (A bit wasteful when the sequence is underfull right?
-We will talk about it later.).
+For end-to-end training, we arrive at the final loss function shown below.
+During inference (i.e., the reverse process), you sample a random embedding sequence containing $$n$$ token embeddings — same as during training — and gradually remove the noise, step by step.
+You're always predicting all $$n$$ embeddings together, since the diffusion model expects fixed-shape inputs and outputs. (*Kind of wasteful if your sequence is shorter than $$n$$, right?
+We'll talk about that later.*)

 $$
 \begin{equation}